timdiels/python-project/docs/index.rst

 Welcome to Python Project documentation!
 ========================================
 Python Project is a collection of Python project templates, checklists and documentation of their associated workflow.
+Currently, the collection contains just one project structure.

 Contents: